fhumbertodf/dicionario/Textos6.md

 Nobody owned a computer.
 It doesn't take long for things to change a lot.
-Who knows what amazing things are in store for us?Article #137 Giving a Speech I had to give a speech last week.
+Who knows what amazing things are in store for us?*

+## 137 Giving a Speech

+>*I had to give a speech last week.
 I gave a speech to three hundred people.
 I had to
 speak in front of a group of students.